KSHobbyProjs/planet_simulator/README.md

 It's August 2022, and I'm currently a physics major going into my senior year at North Carolina State University.
 I'm applying for graduate school in physics, and I plan to conduct research on quantum gravity (childish ambition) upon receiving my P.H.D.

 Update: It's February 2025.
 I'm a physics major in my second year in graduate school at North Carolina State University.
-I plan to conduct research into unification theories and BSM.
+I plan to conduct research on unification theories and BSM.